kevinau/kevinau.github.io/documentation/labels.md

 * Simple fields have labels, hints and descriptions.
 * Embedded fields have headings and descriptions.
 * Arrays and lists have headings and descriptions.
 They also have labels for each entry within the array or list.
+* References to entities
+* Interfaces

 In addition, the labels can be specified in different places:

+* Derived from Java code
+* In Java code annotations
 * In form templates
-* In Java code annotations
-* Derived from Java code

-These are also described below.
+These are described below.

 Different sets of labels
 ========================